Metric definition of quasiconformality and exceptional sets: Introduction

 Then $f$ is quasiconformal in $\Omega$. \end{theorem}

-One way to reformulate the assumption is to say that for each $x\in \Omega$ there exists a sequence of open sets $A_k$, $k\in \N$, containing $x$ and shrinking to $x$ such that $A_k$ and $f(A_k)$ have uniformly bounded eccentricity, not depending on $k$ or $x$.
+Equivalently, $f$ is quasiconformal if for each $x\in \Omega$ there exists a sequence of open sets $A_k$, $k\in \N$, containing $x$ and shrinking to $x$ such that $A_k$ and $f(A_k)$ have uniformly bounded eccentricity, not depending on $k$ or $x$.
 One advantage of this condition, compared to the classical metric definition, is that it is completely symmetric with respect to $f$ and $f^{-1}$:

 Another advantage is that the sets $A_k$ shrinking to $x$ are \textit{uncentered}, as opposed to the balls in the metric definition.
-This feature makes Theorem \ref{theorem:eccentric} very powerful.
-We illustrate this with an application in the problem of rigidity of circle domains; see Theorem \ref{theorem:rigid:plane}.
+This feature makes Theorem \ref{theorem:eccentric} very powerful, as illustrated by a compelling application in the problem of rigidity of circle domains that we discuss below.

 The proof of the theorem of Heinonen--Koskela, replacing ``limsup" with ``liminf" in \eqref{intro:definition_metric}, cannot be used for the proof of Theorem \ref{theorem:eccentric}.
 The reason is that it relies crucially on the Besicovitch covering theorem (see Theorem \ref{theorem:besicovitch}), which roughly asserts that a cover by open balls can be replaced by a subcover that has bounded multiplicity.
 This powerful tool can be used only for coverings by geometric balls and not by arbitrary sets of bounded eccentricity.
 Thus, for the proof of Theorem \ref{theorem:eccentric} we need a new technical covering lemma, which is one of the innovations of the current work and we term \textit{the egg-yolk covering lemma}.
 We present this lemma in Section \ref{section:egg}.
 Theorem \ref{theorem:eccentric} is a special case of the more general Theorem \ref{theorem:main}, in which we allow for some exceptional sets as well, instead of requiring \eqref{theorem:eccentric:condition} at all points.
-The reader who is only interested in the proof of Theorem \ref{theorem:eccentric} may skip to Sections \ref{section:egg} and \ref{section:proof}.